Sea Turtle Program

 turtle-etiquette

 The Virgin Islands National Park Sea Turtle Monitoring and Protection Program aims to protect sea turtle nests, facilitate research projects, and spread awareness of sea turtle conservation in Virgin Islands National Park and its surrounding waters including the Virgin Islands Coral Reef National Monument.
-The program funded by Friends of Virgin Islands National Park is managed by Program Managers, Adren Anderson and Willow Melamet working with Park Rangers and a team of some 80 volunteers.
+The program funded by Friends of Virgin Islands National Park is managed by Program Managers, Willow Melamet and Katie Ayres working with Park Rangers and a team of some 80 volunteers.
 Work encompasses:

 Nest Protection - Nests are protected and monitored throughout incubation and excavated upon emergence.
 Hatchlings found during excavations are released to the ocean.